Information Theoretic Limits of Cardinality Estimation: Fisher Meets Shannon: Scale-Invariance and Numbers

 We usually consider just the basic version of each sketch, e.g., a single bit-vector for $\PCSA$ or a single counter for $\LL$.
-When we apply the machinery laid out in Section~\ref{sect:info-theory} we take $m$ \emph{independent} copies of the basic sketch, i.e., every element is inserted into all $m$ sketches.
-One could also use \emph{stochastic averaging}~\cite{FlajoletM85,FlajoletFGM07,Ertl18}, which, after Poissonization, yields the same sketch with cardinality $\lambda' = m\lambda$.
+When we apply the machinery laid out in Section~\ref{sect:info-theory} we take $m$ \emph{independent} copies of the basic sketch.